bssw-psip/ptc-catalog/catalog/TransmediaLearningForPython.md

 # Transmedia Learning Framework for Python

+## Target

-**Target**: Learn Python enough to more efficiently recall functionality on demand.
+Learn Python enough to more efficiently recall functionality on demand.

+## User Story

-**User Story**: As a casual user of Python I want more Python tutorials and tips so that it becomes easier for me to recall functionality.
+As a casual user of Python I want more Python tutorials and tips so that it becomes easier for me to recall functionality.

 ## Card(s)